mansi142003/freifunkpro/_projects/completed_traffic_monitoring_and_classification.md

 * Analysis of different approaches to run XDP and eBPF on OpenWrt devices
 * Integration of the tools and drivers into OpenWrt
-* Design of a moonitoring environment that builds upon the approaches of XDP and eBPF
+* Design of a monitoring environment that builds upon the approaches of XDP and eBPF
 * Description of different use cases that leverage the capabilities of XDP/eBPF on OpenWrt devices
 * Implementation of a dedicated use case that demonstrates the benefits of the XDP/eBPF